-- 1. be admitted to ASU West as a degreeseeking student; - 2. complete required postsecondary course work as specified for each major with a grade of "C" (2.00) or better and attain a cumulative GPA of 2.50 or higher; and - 3. submit a completed application form for the desired professional education program to the College of Education Academic Advising Office by the appropriate deadline date.
+- 1. be admitted to ASU's West campus as a degree-seeking student; - 2. complete required postsecondary course work as specified for each major with a grade of "C" (2.00) or better and attain a cumulative GPA of 2.50 or higher; and

+3. submit a completed application form for the desired professional education program to the college Academic Advising Office by the appropriate deadline date.

 Students are considered for admission to undergraduate education programs in the spring of each year for the following fall semester and in the fall of each year for the following spring semester.
-Applicants should contact the College of Education Academic Advising Office for specific deadline dates, which are determined annually.
+Applicants should contact the college Academic Advising Office for specific deadline dates, which are determined annually.